Sl0thie/Objectives/README.md

 ### Word Objectives
 ###### [Overview](./WordObjectives/Docs/README.md) \- [Object Model](./WordObjectives/Docs/ObjectModel.md)
-A Microsoft Word VSTO AddIn.
+A Microsoft Word VSTO AddIn that is used to track time spent creating or reviewing Microsoft Word documents.
+Just as with the Microsoft Excel AddIn, non standard file opened in Microsoft Word are also tracked.

+# Reports

+### Daily Report